-At the beginning of each term, an overview of curriculum for each class is sent to parents.
+At the beginning of each term, an overview of the curriculum for each class is sent to parents.

 At the end of term one, teacher interviews are offered as an opportunity for parents to meet and discuss the learning of their child.

-The teachers are available to parents whenever the need arises unless of course, they are in class.
-The principal has an open door policy for parents, as well as staff and students, and only ask parents to make an appointment at particularly busy times.
+The teachers are available to parents whenever the need arises unless, of course, they are in class.
+The principal has an open-door policy for parents, as well as staff and students, and only ask parents to make an appointment at particularly busy times.

 St Joseph’s School works in partnership with the parents to provide each student with the opportunities to reach his/her full potential.

 As a result, parents are welcome in our school at all times.
-Many parents come into the school on a volunteer basis to help with reading programs, canteen, covering books, athletic and swimming carnivals, special occasions during Catholic Schools week, senior citizens assembly and morning tea.
+Many parents come into the school on a volunteer basis to help with reading programs, the canteen, covering books, athletic and swimming carnivals, special occasions during Catholic Schools week, senior citizens assembly and morning tea.